ediaz13/ediaz13/README.md

 Software Engineer.
 Fullstack Developer.
 ---------------------------------------

 Hi there!
 Thanks for taking a look at my profile!
 I started learning Computer Science 8 years ago!
 At the begining by curiosity (Actually I'm a very curious person).
 I knew some C lenguaje.
-Then I started a codeacademy HTML course.
+Then I started a Codeacademy HTML course.
 A couple of months later I learn Java and start working as a trainee fullstack developer.
 Since then I learn a lot more: I just finished a 3 year technical CS carreer where I could learn about Algorithms and Data Structures, Security, Design Patterns, good practices and more.
 I'm also a person who loves learning watching video tutorials, reading articles and being part of the community.
 In the last 8 years I had a couple of jobs positions inluding backend and fullstack developent.
 I try to improve my skills one project at a time.

 * 🌍  I'm based in Buenos Aires
 * ✉️  You can contact me at [diazemanuel27@gmail.com](mailto:diazemanuel27@gmail.com)